sebastianmyhr/sebastianmyhr/README.md

 ### Hi!
-I'm Sebastian, a Computer Science Student at Northwestern interested in software engineering, machine learning, and data science.
+I'm Sebastian, a Computer Science Student at Northwestern interested in software engineering.